 Serve: Let the ingredients sit in the broth for another 10 to 20 minutes to absorb the flavorful broth.
 Optional Serving Sauce: Serve oden with karashi (Japanese yellow mustard) and yuzu (citrus paste) on the side.
 Enjoy~

-Leftover Oden: If you manage to have leftovers, it'll taste even better overnight after soaking in all the flavorful juice.*Rate Recipe: If you've tried the recipe, don't forget to Rate the Recipe in the Comments Section.
+Leftover Oden: If you manage to have leftovers, it'll taste even better overnight after soaking in all the flavorful juice.Rate Amy + Jacky's Recipe: If you've tried our recipe, don't forget to rate the recipe in the Comments section.
 Thank you!

 Course: Soup, Stew